 Perhaps the most extreme example of the importance of obnoxiousness is the alt-right.
 Since the alt-right have any sincere beliefs at all, they are trivially (if at all) distinct from generic ethnonationalism.
 The alt-right’s presentation is a different story.
 Where the far-right have traditionally projected an overtly militaristic and only inadvertently comical image, the alt-right seep in the intentionally weird, infantile, and kitsch.
 Examples include their fondness for cartoon frogs, their association with “PewDiePie” (a grown man with the persona of a 12-year-old amphetamine enthusiast), and, revealingly, their adoption of clowns as a symbol.
 This fact is partly about obfuscation.
 Absurdity can go a long way in blurring the line between “satire” and genuine extremism.
 It’s also about the fact that obnoxious trolling is a reliable way of being noticed.

 Parallel obnoxiousness industries cater to all ideological leanings.
-In the US this has existed for a while in the form of radio and late-night TV talk shows.
-The archetypal, sneering, partisan host was a fixture through the divisions of the Bush, and Obama years.
-In the surrealist Era of The Donald, though, it has seen some significant re-fashioning.
+In the US, this has existed for a while in the form of radio and late-night TV talk shows.
+The archetypal, sneering, partisan host was a fixture through the divisions of the Bush and Obama years.
+The surrealist Era of The Donald, though, has seen some significant re-fashioning.

 Hatred in Every Direction

-In a sense, this is still about polarisation.
+In a sense, this is still about polarization.
 Political obnoxiousness requires antagonism to function correctly.
-Still, the term “polarisation” misses that this is not a one-dimensional division between left and right.
-New fault lines, such as the UK’s “Remain” vs “Leave”, have hardened to the point that “compromise” is synonymous with “betrayal”.
+Still, the term “polarization” misses that this is not a one-dimensional division between left and right.
+New fault lines, such as the UK’s “Remain” vs. “Leave,” have hardened to the point that “compromise” is synonymous with “betrayal.”
 The “Open-Closed” (globalism v. nationalism) debate is as seemingly bereft of a functioning middle ground as the left-right spectrum.

 The same is true among Leavers.
 Once upon a time, the mainstream Eurosceptic position was that Norway was an excellent example to follow.
 Now, this sort of softer-than-Soft-Brexit is tantamount to treason.
 The most vulgar and jingoistic Brexiteers are propelling to prominence.
 Fiery indignation and cartoonish war metaphors have won out over anything resembling argument or realistic proposals.